-By practising all these 10 tips, a signal will be sent to your brain and it will internalize the knowledge (of Bahasa Melayu) in return.
+By practicing all these 10 tips, a signal will be sent to your brain, and it will internalize the knowledge (of Bahasa Melayu) in return.
 By then, the Malaysian language would no longer sound alien to you!
 So, the only quickest way for you to learn Malay as well as say selamat pagi and other common phrases like a local is to adapt all these 10 tips.
 In time, you’ll naturally digest all the basic phrases, words, and questions in the Malay language.

 5) Learn Malay Slangs

-If you’ve been struggling to blend in the Malaysian society, maybe this could be the one thing you have been missing out on!
+If you’ve been struggling to blend into Malaysian society, maybe this could be the one thing you have been missing out on!
 Like any other country and culture, Malaysia has its own set of unique slang and expressions.
 So, you might want to reconsider this important element if you haven’t learned it yet.

 Apart from the usual terima kasih (thank you), nama saya (my name is), selamat tinggal (goodbye), and apa khabar (how are you), you should discover how the locals describe a thing, place, or person.
-With this trick up your sleeve, the locals may start approaching you even frequently than before!
+With this trick up your sleeve, the locals may start approaching you even more frequently than before!

 Of course, one of the tricks to flatter someone is by giving them compliments, so you can start by doing that.

-BUT one thing you must remember; never overpraise or overcompliment a person, especially if you’re newly acquainted (the locals may find you to be a little creepy then).
-Here are some examples of the do’s and don’ts when describing things or people (best to avoid all the don’ts because the locals do not talk like that!):
+But one thing you must remember; never overpraise or overcompliment a person, especially if you’re newly acquainted (the locals may find you to be a little creepy then).
+Here are some examples of the do’s and don’ts when describing things or people (best to avoid all the don’ts because the locals do not talk like that!)

 |Compliment||Do’s (✓)||Don’ts (X)|